sulami/blog/input/content/posts/llvm-is-smart.md

 }
 ```

-To make sure I the compiler would feel safe to use SIMD instructions, I used `-C
+To make sure the compiler would feel safe to use SIMD instructions, I used `-C
 opt-level=3 -C target-cpu=skylake`, telling it that the target CPU supports
 them.
 But instead of SIMD instructions I got this assembly: